Financial Aid

 New SCC applicants should allow up to 14 business days to create an SCC email account.
 Email set-up information is mailed to the student along with the college acceptance letter packet.

-You may elect to receive paper copies in addition to electronic correspondence by indicating that preference in Self Service by following these steps: Self Service > Financial Information > Financial Aid > Correspondence Option.
+You may elect to receive paper copies in addition to electronic correspondence by indicating that preference in Self Service:

-To be eligible for most financial assistance, students must meet the following requirements:
+To be eligible for most types of financial assistance, students must meet the following requirements:

-• Have a high school diploma or GED (pass a test approved by the U.S. Department of Education, meet other standards the state estabilishes that the Department approves, or complete a high school education in a home setting that is treated as such under state law.
+• Have a high school diploma or GED; pass a test approved by the U.S. Department of Education; meet other state-approved standards; or complete a home-school education that meets state law.

 • Be a U.S. citizen or eligible non-citizen.